hamelln/typescript-dive-notes/structural-type-system.md

 calculateCalorie(thighBurger); // What about Typescript?
 Should we stop functions from calculating burger calories?
 ```

 Let's think about it intuitively.
-Even though a hamburger isn't a `Food` type, it has carbohydrate, protein, and fat information, so wouldn't it be cool if we could **count calories right away**?
+Even though a hamburger isn't a `Food` type, it has carbohydrate, protein, and fat information, so wouldn't it be cool if we could **calculate calories right away**?
-Fortunately, `TypeScript` allows for calorie counting without any extra processing!
+Fortunately, `TypeScript` allows for calorie calculating without any extra processing!
 This is because the hamburger has all of the Food's `properties` of carbohydrates, proteins, and fats - it even generously allows for an **extra property** of burger brand.
 What seemed like a rigid system works as flexibility.
 This characteristic goes hand in hand with polymorphism.

 I'm sure you've guessed the pros and cons of nominal vs. structured type systems, so let's summarize.